n3ddih/NahamconCTF-writeups/Mission/README.md

 ![image](https://user-images.githubusercontent.com/80664686/111473419-99faf080-875d-11eb-8f93-124a28846bd2.png)

+>This action relate to a vulnerability called [IDOR](https://portswigger.net/web-security/access-control/idor)

 Seem like that's the flag of Lyra 🥳

 >NOTE: The list might be useful since its about default password.
 Better save it of later.
 Just make 2 files: one contains username and other has password.